lightning-uq-box/lightning-uq-box/docs/running_experiments.md

 You can of course also create your own Lightning-CLI setup (check their [docs](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for additional features).

-If you would like to use the instantitated Lightning classes in your code, but still use config files you can do:
+If you would like to use the instantiated Lightning classes in your code, but still use config files you can do:

 ```python
 from lightning_uq_box.main import get_uq_box_cli